 Contact Our Firm for Personalized Counsel

 If you are currently going through a divorce, you will need to make important decisions regarding payments toward your child’s college education.
 Depending on your particular situation, you may want to include terms in your divorce decree that set forth each parent’s obligation to contribute to the child’s higher education expenses.
-DeTommaso Law Group can help you create a property settlement agreement that suits your needs and supports your family’s long-term goals.
+DeTommaso Law Group, LLC can help you create a property settlement agreement that suits your needs and supports your family’s long-term goals.